eevan7a9/social-media-frontend/README.md

 - You can delete your Comments
 - You can give Stars to Posts you like
 - You can remove Stars to Posts you unlike
+- You can view users profile
+- You can follow other user you like
+- You can filter posts

 ## Technology